KatherineMichel/digital-commonplace/README.md

 https://fourminutebooks.com/summaries/page/2/ | Summaries: Learn From 400+ Books For Free In Just 4 Minutes Each

+https://news.ycombinator.com/item?id=21905423 | Ask HN: Solo devs, how do you plan your development? | Hacker News

 Season of Docs- Django
 https://developers.google.com/season-of-docs/docs/participants/ | Season of Docs  |  Google Developers